symfony-cmf/symfony-cmf-docs/components/routing/dynamic.rst

 * **cmf_routing.pre_dynamic_generate** (Dispatched at the beginning of the ``generate`` method)

-.. versionadded:: 1.4
-    The route generate event was added in version 1.4 of the routing component.

 Pre-match events are of class ``Symfony\Cmf\Component\Routing\Event\RouterMatchEvent``, the generate event is of class ``Symfony\Cmf\Component\Routing\Event\RouterGenerateEvent``.
 The generate event also allows you to manipulate the route name, parameters and